Azure/azure-sdk-for-go/README.md

 You can find the most up-to-date list of new modules on our [latest page](https://azure.github.io/azure-sdk/releases/latest/index.html#go).

+> [!NOTE]
-> NOTE: If you need to ensure your code is ready for production use one of the stable, non-beta modules.
+> If you need to ensure your code is ready for production use one of the stable, non-beta modules.

 ### Management modules
 Similar to our client modules, the management modules follow the [Azure Go SDK guidelines](https://azure.github.io/azure-sdk/golang_introduction.html).
 All management modules are available at `sdk/resourcemanager`.
 These modules provide a number of core capabilities that are shared amongst all Azure SDKs, including the intuitive Azure Identity module, an HTTP Pipeline with custom policies, error-handling, distributed tracing, and much more.